 The following are suggestions for keeping wildlife safe and for keeping cats away from your property if that is a concern.
 None of these methods will harm animals.
-If you are interested in deterrents for your garden or other areas, see:

 Property Perimeter and Fences

 Repair or block gaps in fencing that may be access points for predators.
 Use flimsy plastic barrier fencing mesh (NOT netting!
 Lizards can get caught and die in nets) placed on top of a fence (usually between poles made from something such as PVC or garden stakes) to prevent cats climbing over it.
 It is available in green and brown.
 An outward-angled chicken-wire fence will do the same thing but PLEASE check daily for lizards.
-Specially designed strips of plastic spikes, such as Cat Repeller Fence and Wall Spikes, can be placed on top of a fence, shed roof and nest-box roof preventing predators from walking on them.
+Specially designed strips of plastic spikes, such as brands like Cat Repeller Fence and Wall Spikes, can be placed on top of a fence, shed roof and nest-box roof preventing predators from walking on them.
 We discourage anything metal because lizards, birds and other wildlife may be harmed.